Frequently Asked Questions (FAQs)

 - What is the difference between Cultural Exchange Program (CEP) & Cultural Representative Program (CRP)?

-Program Cultural Exchange Program (CEP) Cultural Representative Program (CRP) Duration Around 10 weeks in summer Around 12 months Eligibility All HKBU NON-Final year undergraduate students who is at least 18 years old at the time of application submission All HKBU Final year undergraduate students who is at least 18 years old at the time of application submission Application Period Around August to September Around January to February
+Program Cultural Exchange Program (CEP) Cultural Representative Program (CRP) Duration Around 10 weeks in summer Around 12 months Eligibility All HKBU undergraduate students who is at least 18 years old at the time of application submission All HKBU final year undergraduate students who is at least 18 years old at the time of application submission Application Period Around August to September Around January to February

 - What would I gain from the Internship?